nextstrain/nextclade/docs/user/nextclade-web.md

 The analysis pipeline comprises the following steps:

-1. Alignment: Sequences are aligned to the reference genome using our custom Nextalign alignment algorithm.
+1. Sequence alignment: Sequences are aligned to the reference genome using our custom Nextalign alignment algorithm.
 2. Translation: Nucleotide sequences are translated into amino acid sequences.
 3. Mutation calling: Nucleotide and amino acid changes are identified
-4. PCR primer changes are computed
+4. Detection of PCR primer changes
-5. Phylogenetic placement: Sequences are placed on a reference tree, clades assigned to nearest neighbour, private mutations analyzed.
+5. Phylogenetic placement: Sequences are placed on a reference tree, private mutations analyzed
+6. Clade assignment: Clades are taken from the parent node on the tree
-6. Quality control: Quality control metrics are calculated
+7. Quality Control (QC): Quality control metrics are calculated

+See [Algorithm](algorithm) section for more details.

 You can get a quick overview of the results screen in the screenshot below:
 ![Results overview](assets/web_overview.png)